Turtle Creek Chorale is always busy in our community. Catch up with the latest news!

 “This special tour is a wonderful opportunity for the 225 men of the Turtle Creek Chorale to share positive stories in song,” adds Baugh.
 “Though communities on this tour may hold social and political views different from ours, we often share much more than we acknowledge.
 The best way to bridge those differences is with conversation and shared experiences.
 We hope this tour does just that by sharing musical experiences these communities may not have previously known via a huge chorus of primarily gay men singing about peace, acceptance, love and community.”

-A free concert in Dallas on Tuesday, June 19 will kick-off the tour.
-Location and details will be announced soon.
+A concert at Temple Shalom in Dallas on Saturday, June 16 will kick-off the tour.
+Tickets can be purchased at www.turtlecreekchorale.com/friendship-tour.

 “The mission of the Turtle Creek Chorale is to change lives through music, enhancing the cultural experience of both audience and singers,” say the Chorale’s Executive Director Bruce Jaster.
 “We all can share the appreciation and beauty of music and its positive message.
 This tour purposely selected communities that are home to some of the Chorale’s singing members.
 We have personal connections and look forward to singing for our friends and families.”

 Featured on this tour will be a new song-cycle titled “Peacemakers”.
 This 30-minute work by lyricist Tony Sylvestri and composers Andrea Ramsey, Gerald Gruss, Victor Johnson, James Eakin and others has been commissioned by the Chorale and several other choruses.
 The new composition speaks of creating peace through courage by addressing issues involving political turmoil, religious intolerance, fear of strangers, immigration and coming to the defense of others.